-Spring-planted vines will product some blooms their first year.
+Spring-planted vines should produce some blooms in their first year.

 What’s the difference between Major Wheeler and ordinary coral honeysuckle?

 Major Wheeler has a longer and heavier flowering display than the species, Lonicera sempervirens.
-However, if you want to have berries to feed the birds, you’ll need another coral honeysuckle that is not Major Wheeler.
-This allows the flowers of each vine to cross pollinate and produce lots of red fruit.
+However, if you want to have lots of berries, you’ll need another coral honeysuckle that is not Major Wheeler.
+This allows the flowers of each vine to cross-pollinate and produce more fruit.

 Native habitat and range